wjandrea/what-bash/README.md

 For example:
     "what if type ls what zsh sh /"
-    - Covers keyword, builtin, alias/file, function, multiple files/absolute symlinks, relative symlink (on Debian/Ubuntu), and non-command.
+    - Covers keyword, builtin, alias/file, function, multiple files/absolute symlinks, relative symlink (on Debian/Ubuntu),
+      and non-command.

 Known issues:
-    - Some versions of Bash have different output between "type COMMAND" and "type -a COMMAND" if COMMAND is a file but is not executable. "what" will error if affected.
+    - Bash may have different output between "type COMMAND" and "type -a COMMAND" if COMMAND is a file but is not executable.
+      That includes:
+        - If the user doesn't have execute permissions to the file
+        - If the file is a directory
+        - If the file does not exist, as a hashed path Some of this behaviour depends on the version of Bash.

+      Since "what" relies on the output of "type" to make sense of the environment, it will print an error or warning if affected.
 ```

 ## `symlink-info`